The Florodora Girl: Plot

 On the carriage ride home Daisy learns Jack wanted to take her to the football game but Fanny and Maud intervened.
 Daisy confesses that Fanny and Maud have exaggerated Daisy’s romantic prospects.
 The two flirt and grow more in love until Jack promises to spend every day with Daisy.
 Later they drive past an elegant older lady and a young girl.
 Jack tells Daisy the beautiful lady is his mother, and the young woman is just a girl he knows.
-When he arrives home, Jack speaks with his mother (Nance O’Neil) about Daisy.
-She wants him to stop his philandering with chorus girls and marry Constance (Jane Keithley) – the pretty young girl spotted earlier in the carriage who is revealed to be Jack’s fiancé.
+When he arrives home, Jack speaks with his mother about Daisy.
+She wants him to stop his philandering with chorus girls and marry Constance – the pretty young girl spotted earlier in the carriage who is revealed to be Jack’s fiancé.
 Jack promises his mother that he will marry Constance in June – the month for weddings.
-“What about the chorus girl?” his mother asks.
-“She is charming, but a man in my position doesn’t take a girl like her seriously,” he responds reassuringly.
+"What about the chorus girl?" his mother asks.
+"She is charming, but a man in my position doesn’t take a girl like her seriously," he responds reassuringly.

 Despite is assurance to his mother, Jack and Daisy continue to spend time together, falling deeper in love.
 One sunny afternoon Jack takes Daisy for a ride on the latest invention – a horseless carriage.
 There are a few fits and starts, but Jack manages to keep the machine running.
-Later the couple share a romantic meal and Jack sings lovingly to Daisy – “You’re just my kind of girl”.
+Later the couple share a romantic meal and Jack sings lovingly to Daisy – "You’re just my kind of girl".
 Later Jack offers Daisy a jeweled bracelet and suggests she should let him pay for her to live in a nice apartment close to his home.
 She’s offended by his offer believing he intends to keep her as a mistress.
 The pair quarrel and Daisy storms off.

 Back at the Florodora theater, Daisy informs Fanny and Maud that she wants nothing to do with Jack Vibart.
-Later, Rumblesham “Rummy” (Claud Allister), a refined English gentleman, invites Daisy to a fashionable party – a society ball hosted by the Commodore (Robert Bolder) and his wife.
+Later, Rumblesham “Rummy”, a refined English gentleman, invites Daisy to a fashionable party – a society ball hosted by the Commodore and his wife.
 Daisy would love to go but has nothing to wear.
 Fanny and Maude come to her rescue and gather an elegant but over-the-top dress from the theater’s wardrobe collection and alter it to fit Daisy.
 Daisy and Rummy arrive at the ball and Daisy does her best to mingle with society.
 Unfortunately, the back of her dress comes unbuttoned near her rear.
-Mr. De Boer (Walter Catlett), a kind older gentleman, notices her dress, helps button her up, and offers to help by giving her a warning “Johny’s out” if it happens again.
+Mr. De Boer, a kind older gentleman, notices her dress, helps button her up, and offers to help by giving her a warning “Johny’s out” if it happens again.
 Of course, it’s not long before Jack turns up and wants to speak with Daisy, but she refuses to talk with him.
 Daisy dances and tries to avoid Jack when her dress fails again.
 Fortunately, Mr. De Boer is there to help as promised.